davidaparicio/labshock/README.md

 When you run Labshock without a license, it starts in trial mode:

-- 5-minute initialization delay — every start in trial mode requires a short wait
+- 5-minute initialization delay
-- 40-minute session limit — after that, Labshock automatically stops
+- 40-minute session limit (can restart as needed)
-- You can restart Labshock as many times as you like
+- Unlimited restarts

 Reach out for long-term use, education, or enterprise deployments.